b0mbays/continuously_casting_dashboards/README.md

 2. **Trusted network setup** for each Chromecast device to avoid logging in.
 See guide [here](https://blog.fuzzymistborn.com/homeassistant-and-catt-cast-all-the-things/) and follow the 'Trusted Networks' section half way down.
 You can either do your entire home network, or individual devices.
 You can find the IP address for each device by going to Settings -> Device Information -> Technical Information on the device.

-3. **ha-catt-fix** setup for your dashboard to keep the display 'awake' and not time out after 10 minutes.
-Install this from [here](https://github.com/swiergot/ha-catt-fix)
+3. **[ha-catt-fix](https://github.com/swiergot/ha-catt-fix)** setup for your dashboard to keep the display 'awake' and not time out after 10 minutes.
+Install steps:

+    1. Go to the HACS panel in Home Assistant
+    2. Click on the three dots in the top right corner and choose "Custom repositories"
+    3. Enter `swiergot/ha-catt-fix` in the "Add custom repository" field, select "Lovelace" from the "Category" dropdown, and click on the "Add" button.
+    4. Go to the "Frontend" tab within HACS, and click on 'Explore and download repositories" and search for 'ha-catt-fix'.
+    5. Click "Download"
+    6. Restart Home Assistant
+    7. Ensure that 'ha-catt-fix' is listed inside your dashboards resources. (_Your dashboard_ -> Three dots -> Edit -> Three dots -> Manage resources)

 <br/><br/>